sarambasich/libSwiftCal/README.md

+**This library is out of date and deprecated.
+It should not be used in projects but as an experimental learning tool.**

 #libSwiftCal

 libSwiftCal is a Cocoa Touch Framework iCalendar library for use in iOS and OS X projects.
 It consists of an iCalendar wrapper framework written in Swift and a parsing engine written in Objective-C.